Prerequisite: prior knowledge of French

-To strengthen reading and writing skills and reinforce the communicative skills acquired during previous study of the French language.
-Focus will be put on understanding French social, economic and political issues to enable students to engage with native speakers when visiting a French-speaking country and/or in a French speaking work environment.
+This module will strengthen reading and writing skills and reinforce the communicative skills acquired during previous study of the French language.
+It will focus on understanding French social, economic and political issues to enable students to engage with native speakers when visiting a French-speaking country and/or in a French speaking work environment.
+Students will be working towards B2.2 (depending on skill area) standard of the CEFR (Common European Framework of Reference).

 30 CREDITS, also available for 24 CREDITS.